Ikorodu Bois from Nigeria remakes famous videos using household objects

 And Smith isn’t the only celebrity to benefit from Ikorodu treatment.

-The boys, who describe themselves as “your favorite mimickers”, also made the world discover their vision of the videos of rapper Roddy Ricch “The Box” and Justin Bieber “Yummy”.
+The boys, who describe themselves as “your favorite mimickers”, also treated the world of their vision of the videos of rapper Roddy Ricch “The Box” and Justin Bieber “Yummy”.

 Although they have not yet turned their new fame into a source of income, they sometimes receive donations from admirers of their work.